 The country lies on the equator, which might give the impression of extremely hot temperatures.
 However, Nairobi was on the cooler side (10–25 degrees Celsius), and I found myself needing a hoodie, which I bought the next day.
 It also served as a nice souvenir, as it had an outline of the African map printed on it.

-I bought a Safaricom SIM card for 100 shillings and recharged it with 1000 shillings for 8 GB internet with 5G speeds and 400 minutes talk time.
+I also bought a Safaricom SIM card for 100 shillings and recharged it with 1000 shillings for 8 GB internet with 5G speeds and 400 minutes talk time.

 A visit to Nairobi’s Historic Cricket Ground